wdahman/clarity/apps/website/components/datagrid/README.md

 </DocDemo>

-#### Controlling the Detail Pane programatically
+#### Controlling the Detail Pane programmatically

-In some cases, you might want to programatically control the toggling of the Detail Pane, which you can do by desugaring `*clrIfDetail` directive and using the two way binding syntax.
+In some cases, you might want to programmatically control the toggling of the Detail Pane, which you can do by desugaring `*clrIfDetail` directive and using the two way binding syntax.
 Be sure to include the local template variable like `let-detail` to get access to the row object.

 <DocDemo>